Eastern Orthodoxy in the Republic of Ireland

-Eastern Orthodox Christianity in Ireland (Ceartchreideamh in Éirinn) is the presence of Eastern Orthodox Christians in the Republic of Ireland.
-Within Ireland, there are several formally organized parishes belonging to various autocephalous churches, primarily the Russian Orthodox Church, the Ecumenical Patriarchate of Constantinople, and the Romanian Orthodox Church.
+Eastern Orthodox Christianity in Ireland (Ceartchreideamh in Éirinn) is the presence of Eastern Orthodox Christians in Ireland.
+Within the country there are several formally organized parishes belonging to various autocephalous churches, primarily the Ecumenical Patriarchate of Constantinople, the Romanian Orthodox Church, and the Russian Orthodox Church.

 History

 Some Eastern Orthodox propose the theory that the Church in Ireland had experienced a long period of impaired communication and communion with the Holy See prior to the Great Schism of 1054.
 Some Orthodox thus assert the Celtic Church preached a form of Christianity that was free of Roman legalism.
 They conclude that the Church in Ireland was, in effect, a provincial form of the Orthodox Christianity as survives in Eastern Orthodoxy.
 Followers of this theory note that while Irish Christianity was historically tied to Western Christianity and the Catholic Church, Celtic Christians were often at odds with Catholic practice.
 Bede noted in his Ecclesiastical History of the English People that the Synod of Whitby in 663-664 put Celtic Christians in opposition to continental Catholics and their ritual practices.
 The Gregorian Reforms of the eleventh century were crystallised in Ireland following the synods of the twelfth century: Cashel I (1101), Ráth Breasail (1111), Kells-Mellifont (1152), and Cashel II (1172).
-Irelands's intense asceticism ceased with the introduction of Catholic orders of Latin monasticism.
+Ireland's intense asceticism ceased with the introduction of Catholic orders of Latin monasticism.
 Communions including both the Russian Orthodox Church Outside Russia and the Russian Orthodox Autonomous Church claim that pre-schism Ireland was therefore in communion with the Orthodox Church and in recognition of this sometimes include Irish saints in their commemorations.
 Some congregations have dedicated church buildings to Irish saints, particularly within Western Rite Orthodoxy.

 Modernity

 The Russian Orthodox tradition was brought to Ireland in the 1920s by the Russian Orthodox Church Outside Russia, which has formally re-joined the Moscow Patriarchate in the 2000s.

 Greek and Romanian Orthodox churches were first established in Dublin in 1981 and 2000 respectively.
 All three jurisdictions serve mostly eastern European and Greek immigrants, along with a number of Irish-born converts.
-Due largely to immigration from Eastern Europe, especially Romania, the number of Orthodox Christians in the Republic of Ireland has doubled in recent years.
+Due largely to immigration from Eastern Europe, especially Romania, the number of Orthodox Christians in Ireland has doubled in recent years.